© Web Design by Andrew Zemek, London, UK, 2025

 My Career

 This page provides a brief career history.
-You can download a PDF of my detailed CV here, and visit my LinkedIn profile by clicking the box on the right, or on this link.
+You can download a PDF of my detailed CV here , and visit my LinkedIn profile by clicking the box on the right, or this link .